 Four to six weeks after surgery, you will return to our clinic to have your band inflated.
-The band is inflated by injecting saline through an access port located underneath the skin on your stomach.
+The Lap-Band is inflated by injecting saline through an access port located underneath the skin on your stomach.
 If your band is ever too tight or too loose, all you have to do is return to the clinic for an adjustment.
-Lap Band surgery is performed laparoscopically, which means surgeons will make five or six small incisions in the abdominal wall.
+Lap-Band surgery is performed laparoscopically, which means surgeons will make five or six small incisions in the abdominal wall.

 - Lower Risk: Because this is a relatively simple operation, it provides the lowest risk of all bariatric surgeries.

 - No cutting or stapling of the stomach is required.

 - Adjustability: The restriction of the band can be tailored to your personal needs.